In this article

 Cash float in retail is the amount of money physically in registers, either for making change or from the day’s revenue.

-The cash in the register isn’t fully documented until the end of the day, leading to a temporary discrepancy in the business's cash assets.
+The cash in the register isn’t fully documented until the end of the day, leading to a temporary discrepancy in the business's cash balance.

 How much should a cash float be?